easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.remaining_stock

-Returns the sum of remaining stock for a products variants, if any of the products has infinite inventory this will return `nil`
+Returns the sum of remaining stock for a product's variants, if any of the variants have infinite inventory this will return `nil`.

 # product.schedule _(deprecated)_